 Do Variable-Speed Furnaces Run Nonstop?

 A variable-speed furnace doesn’t operate all the time.
-Instead, it runs at different speeds depending on the temperature in your home as well as the amount of energy it uses to maintain that temperature.
+Instead, it runs at different speeds depending on the temperature in your Manassas home as well as the amount of energy it needs to maintain that temperature.

-When sufficient energy is demanded to maintain your desired temperature level, the furnace will increase to a higher speed to handle the demand.
-Precise fan speeds offer more efficient heating in your home while also providing quieter operation.
+When sufficient energy is needed to maintain your set temperature level, the furnace will switch to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces